SEX AND THE STARCHITECT

 But you gotta hand it to Bjarke.
 His achievement honestly comes from his talent, his work ethic and a refreshing departure from stuffy protocol and actually daring unapologetically to take architecture to an infectious level of public accessibility for the media.
 His (and his team’s) work is well-thought of, the logic with which he derives his solutions show brilliance and clarity; his designs would have made Utzon proud, and are mostly based on genuine eco-sensitive principles – something he now calls “hedonistic sustainability”.

 I have met him several times after, since our first meeting and he is always grounded, always humorous and genuinely good-natured.
 His unassuming humourous sexual metaphors in his thick accent don’t hurt either.
 Even his firm as an unintended pun is named BIG.
 Or big.dk to be precise.
-There is always something comical about him, whether he’s pitching projects peppered with archispeak or showing a cartoon of an octogenarian Philip Johnson mouthing “I am a whore.”
+There is always something comical about him, (despite his underlying seriousness, and if there is melancholy – he sure knows how to hide it well in public) – whether he’s pitching projects peppered with archispeak or showing a cartoon of an octogenarian Philip Johnson mouthing “I am a whore.”
 As Bjarke points out in the opening minutes of his video posted above – from ‘Less is More’(Repression) through to ‘Less is a Bore’ (confused realisation), and to the post-promiscuity of ‘I am a Whore’ (purely in term of architectural excess, you pervs) we should move on to a stance of self-acceptance and affirmation with ‘Yes is More’.

 And I hope someday – in some just future, in the proverbial nomansland of the overlap between fantasy and reality – a smart, savvy, sexy young woman architect who truly made it in a nearly 90% man’s profession will be able to and be allowed to accomplish what Bjarke Ingels has done.
 And no longer have to cloak her sexuality or femininity behind the she-men/asexual/womyn clichés of misconstrued feminism.